-A grey area is an area where only one ultra-fast network is in place or is going to be deployed in the next 3 years, and where there are no plans by any operator to deploy the network in 3 years' time.
-In assessing whether other network investors could deploy additional ultra-fast networks in a given area, an account should be taken of any existing regulatory or legislative measures that may have lowered the barriers for such network deployments (access to ducts, sharing of infrastructure, etc.).
+A grey area is an area where only one NGA network is in place or is going to be deployed in the next 3 years, and where there are no plans by any operator to deploy the network in 3 years' time.
+In assessing whether other network investors could deploy additional NGA networks in a given area, an account should be taken of any existing regulatory or legislative measures that may have lowered the barriers for such network deployments (access to ducts, sharing of infrastructure, etc.).

 If only one infrastructure is present, even if this infrastructure is used - via local loop unbundling (LLU) - by several electronic communication operators, such situation shall be considered to be a competitive grey area.
-It is not considered as a 'black area' within the meaning of the Guidelines for financing broadband (2013/C 25/01).
+It is not considered a 'black area' within the meaning of the Guidelines for financing broadband ($2013/C\ 25/01$).

-The same company may operate separate fixed and wireless ultra-fast networks in the same area but this will not change the 'colour' of such area.
+The same company may operate separate fixed and wireless NGA networks in the same area but this will not change the 'colour' of such area.